OlalSam/OlalSam/README.md

 - 👋 Hi, I’m @OlalSam
-- 👀 I’m interested in python
+- 👀 I’m interested in Django,Lavren
-- 🌱 I’m currently learning howto create trading bots
+- 🌱 I’m currently learning howto web applications
-- 💞️ I’m looking to collaborate on creating a trading bot
+- 💞️ I’m looking to collaborate on creating a websites and cool ideas
 - 📫 How to reach me olal01101001@gmail.com

 <!---